linebreaker/restless-api/README.md

 - Available on NPM @ https://www.npmjs.org/package/restless-api

 ## Example: see Node Annotator Store backend
-- The [NodeJS implementation of the Annotator backend](http://github.com/willy-b/node-annotator-store) is using restless-api
+- A [NodeJS implementation of the Annotator backend](http://github.com/willy-b/node-annotator-store) is using restless-api

 ## Quick start
 -  In your app file, call restless-api with JSON having two keys